apes-suite/musubi-source/tutorial/1_musubi_config/tut_1_mus_config.md

 First, let us define that the velocity at `t=0` should be `0` everywhere.

 But if every point is equal, not much is going to happen.
-So for the initial density, we will do something more fancy: We will define a function `gausspulse` that will set the initial density such that it has a peak in the middle of the domain, and decreases quickly towards the sides.
+So for the initial pressure, we will do something more fancy: We will define a function `gausspulse` that will set the initial pressure such that it has a peak in the middle of the domain, and decreases quickly towards the sides.
 With this, we will create two waves running from the center towards both sides.
 The `initial_condition`-section will point to this function for the